ManojNair/ps-cks-cluster-setup-netpol/Clip2b.md

 Notice we also included DNS in this egress policy.
 Remember—every time you create an egress policy, you need to allow DNS to kube-system.
 Without it, your pods can't resolve domain names, and they'll fail to connect even to internal services.

+**(Instructional tone)**
+Let's apply this policy to allow external API access:

 ```bash
 kubectl apply -f frontend-allow-external-api.yaml
 ```

+**(Voiceover)**
+You'll see "networkpolicy/frontend-allow-external-api created" in the output.

+**(Pause)**
+Now this is important—what happens when we apply a second egress policy to the same pod?

+**(Calm explanation)**
+Remember, Network Policies use **OR** logic.
+We already have `frontend-allow-egress` allowing connections to backend and DNS.
+Now we've added `frontend-allow-external-api` allowing connections to 203.0.113.0/24 on port 443, plus DNS.

+**(Pause for emphasis)**
+Kubernetes combines these policies.
+The frontend pod can now make ALL connections allowed by ANY matching policy:
+- Backend on port 80 (from the first policy)
+- External API at 203.0.113.0/24 on port 443 (from this new policy)
+- Except 203.0.113.1 specifically (carved out by the `except` clause)
+- And DNS to kube-system (allowed by both policies)

+**(Instructional tone)**
+This is how you build granular egress controls—layer multiple policies, each authorizing specific traffic patterns.
+Calico translates all of these into a unified set of iptables rules that permit exactly this traffic and nothing more.

 ### Combining Selectors